 Price - R450.00

-Includes controller in a housing with a 5-pin 12mm XLR Aviation Audio connector, WhatsApp and email support.
-You may need to add a Gnd connection between the existing control connector and the vehicle chassis.
+Includes controller in a housing with a 5-pin 16mm XLR connector, WhatsApp and email support.
+You will need to add a Gnd connection between the existing control connector and the vehicle chassis.

 PostNet offers a counter-to-counter service for R99 that takes 2 to 3 working days, and this is what many people opt for.
 Delivery to your door is available from PostNet at additional cost.